A Surprise in the Oven

 “I will run home and get my gun,” said Felix.
 “That will take care of that!”

-“She wouldn't be able to bake bread in there for a month!” said Madame Roy, and everyone agreed.
+“She wouldn't be able to bake bread in her oven for a month!” said Madame Roy, and everyone agreed.

 “And it would spoil the pelt,” said Samuel.
 He trapped for furs and knew what he was talking about..